BlinkDL/Hua/README.md

 # Hua
-Hua is an AI image editor with Stable Diffusion (and more).
+Hua is an AI image editor with Stable Diffusion and more (Hua means paint in Chinese).